 The requirement for no prearrangement for reemployment has been in effect since 2005.
 If an employee does not sever the employer-employee relationship by having a break in service of 60 days before returning to employment, their termination of employment date is considered invalid and they are not eligible for retirement benefits.

 As previously stated, the requirement for a valid termination is currently in effect.
-The increased break-in-service requirement of six (6) months will be applied to retirees rehired after December 1, 2017.
+The increased break-in-service requirement of six (6) months for members under age 62 will be applied to retirees rehired after January 1, 2018.